brain-products/LSL-LiveAmp/README.md

 ## Loading channel label files

 Python users may automatically insert channel labels from a .bvef file into an LSL config file.
-To do so, please use the free utility [BVEF2lslconfig] (https://github.com/brain-products/BVEF2lslconfig).
-You can find many electrode position files with channel labels for common cap configurations on the Brain Products website [here] (https://www.brainproducts.com/downloads.php?kid=44).
+To do so, please use the free utility [BVEF2lslconfig](https://github.com/brain-products/BVEF2lslconfig).
+You can find many electrode position files with channel labels for common cap configurations on the Brain Products website [here](https://www.brainproducts.com/downloads.php?kid=44).